 In the example above you can see multiple user segment "layers" of this specific drill down.
 App -> Ad Network -> Campaign and the subsequent date range metrics that are associated with each of those user segments.

 The way this is read is "users for a specific app, ad network, and campaign have [x number] of [specific metric]."
 In this case you could say "The marketer spent $357.94 on Facebook for the dates between 1/1/17 - 12/31/17 on the Word Search app in the App Installs(US - 18+) campaign."

 If you want to export the drill down data to a CSV file, you can click the "Download CSV" button in green.
-The csv only contains the data chosen by the app filter and group by options in the left side.
+The CSV only contains the data chosen by the app filter and group by options on the left side.

 An acquisition date cohort is a group of users that were acquired on a specific date.
 There are a couple ways to view this concept in Tenjin.

 The first view is a daily acquisition cohort.

 As an example of how to read this, you can see in the above the users that came in on

 3/29/2015, in total, generated $85.71 90-days after the install date.